SmartAPI/swagger-editor/README.md

 # smartAPI Editor: A tool for semantic annotation of Web APIs

 smartAPI Editor is an an extension to [Swagger Editor](https://github.com/swagger-api/swagger-editor/releases).
-Swagger Editor lets you edit your API document in in YAML inside your browser and to preview documentations in real time.
+Swagger Editor lets you edit your API document in YAML inside your browser and to preview documentations in real time.

 **[LIVE DEMO](https://www.youtube.com/watch?v=EQpUEiOu1ng&t=2s)**